| Barron's The Trader: An Unhappy New Year As Stocks Retreat

 Moreover, investors started worrying about video games, satellite radio and online

 ads eating out of traditional media's cupboard.
-But big media stocks such

-as Time Warner, Viacom, Comcast and News Corp. began to recover some ground
+as Time Warner, Viacom, Comcast and News Corp. began

 in the home stretch of 2004.
-The stocks combine defensive and cyclical attributes
+The stocks combine defensive

 in a way that frees the investor from having to pinpoint the amplitude of the